 The Coleman brand has been around for a good while.
 For decades, they’ve made some truly great outdoor gear, from lanterns and stoves to tents and sleeping bags.
 Their goal, as a brand, is to accompany you on just about any outdoor adventure you head out to.
-Whether you’re going fishing, boating, swimming or camping, chances are they’ve got something for you.
+Whether you’re going fishing, boating, swimming, or camping, chances are they’ve got something for you.
 The Coleman sleeping bag is just that!

-Design, size, and shape
+Design, Size, and Shape

 Most sleeping bags are designed for the average Joe.
-However, this leaves out the taller folks out there struggling, as they sometimes don’t fit in such a bag.
+However, this leaves the taller folks out there struggling, as they sometimes don’t fit in such a bag.
 The Big Basin 15 comes in a “big and tall” design, which means that you’ll be able to fit inside, provided you aren’t taller than 6 feet 6 inches.
 This does give you quite a bit of room.
-The bag is also wide enough to fit you comfortably, yet still, keep you warm.
+The bag is also wide enough to fit you comfortably yet still keep you warm.
 Oh, and it’s especially wide at the bottom, so you have ample room to move your legs and feet as you sleep.

 Another interesting design feature is the semi-sculpted hood.
 It comes with a drawstring cord and is made to keep heat in as you sleep.
 You will have both your ears and face warm throughout the night, regardless of how cold it is outside.
-On the inside of the bag, right near the hood’s opening, you will also find a small pocket which you can use to store a thing or two.
-Note, though, that it’s a really small pocket, so not a lot will fit inside.
+On the inside of the bag, right near the hood’s opening, you will also find a small pocket that you can use to store a thing or two.
+Note, though, that it’s a tiny pocket, so not a lot will fit inside.

 The last thing we’d like to mention in terms of the design is the zipper.
-There’s a two-way zipper that has an anti-snag design and will prevent any fabric from snagging in the zipper.
+The two-way zipper has an anti-snag design and will prevent any fabric from snagging in the zipper.
 You’ve very likely had issues with this previously, and it’s a lovely thing to know it won’t happen again.
 The bottom of the bag can be unzipped, too, which gives you a bit of ventilation.
 If you’re using this during the spring or summer nights, this will certainly come in handy.

 The Big Basin 15 doesn’t cost too much.
-Therefore, we wouldn’t be surprised if you think that Coleman has been cutting costs when it comes to the construction or the performance.
+Therefore, we wouldn’t be surprised if you think that Coleman has cut costs regarding construction or performance.
 However, we’re happy to report that neither of them has been compromised.
 Instead, the bag performs admirably, and it appears to be pretty durable as well.

 Coleman included a storage sack with the bag.
 You can easily fit the Coleman sleeping bag inside the nifty sack when you are done.
 Now, one thing to note here.
-The bag is machine washable, but this is a very large bag.
+The bag is machine washable, but this is a huge bag.
 Therefore, it may not fit in a conventional washing machine.
 You might need a laundromat and a large one.
 Also, we wouldn’t recommend doing this very often, as machine washing can be stressful.
-Unless you get it really dirty, washing it once after every five to six uses should be enough.
+Unless you get it really dirty, washing it once every five to six uses should be enough.

 Let’s discuss the most important thing for a sleeping bag – performance.
-Coleman claims the Big Basin 15 was made for temperatures from 0 to 20 Fahrenheit, and we’ve had no issues with that.
-This lets you use the bag even when it’s freezing cold, and you won’t be shivering throughout the night.
+Coleman claims the Big Basin 15 was made for temperatures as low as 15 degrees Fahrenheit, and we’ve had no issues with that.
+This lets you use the bag even when it’s cold, and you won’t be shivering throughout the night.
 The bag comes with Coletherm insulation and 72 ounces of it.
-Add to this the insulated chest baffle, and you’ll find that the bag does a really good job at keeping your body heat contained inside the bag.
+Add to this the insulated chest baffle, and you’ll find that the bag does an excellent job at keeping your body heat contained inside the bag.

 When you first take a look at the Big Basin 15, you’ll think that at that price, this couldn’t possibly be a serious outdoor sleeping bag.
 And that’s where you would be terribly wrong.
 The Big Basin 15 covers all the elements of a great sleeping bag.
 The design accommodates taller people and the materials that are obviously made to be durable.